quisethecoder/quisethecoder/README.md

 👯 I’m looking to collaborate with others on Reactjs and JavaScript.

-🥅 2023 Goals: Focus on UI/UX design on the Frontend.
+🥅 2023 Goals: Continuing my growth as a Frontend Engineer.

 🤔 I’m looking forward to working with others and making beautiful projects.